 When it comes to maintaining, growing and styling your hair, one of the most important products you need is a good shampoo.
 But with so many different brands offering multiple different kinds of shampoos, which is the best shampoo for you?

-From hydrating shampoos that promise to repair damaged or dry hair to products created to maintain colour and volumising formulas to give your hair a boost, we’ve covered all types of shampoos to suit all types of hair, with expert guidance to help us along the way.
+From hydrating shampoos that promise to repair dry hair and specially formulated shampoos to target greasy hair to products created to maintain colour or specifically developed formulas for men's hair, we’ve covered all types of shampoos to suit all types of hair, with expert guidance to help us along the way.

-The Recommended spoke to two top hair care experts to help us find the best shampoos to suit all types of hair, with their own recommendations on which shampoos they use when washing and styling their client’s hair.
+At The Recommended, we spoke to two top hair care experts to help us find the best shampoos to suit all types of hair, with their own recommendations on which shampoos they use when washing and styling their client's hair.

 Richard Ward is an award-winning hairstylist who has styled the hair of top celebrities, including Elizabeth Hurley, Kim Cattrall and Poppy Delevingne, and even British Royalty, with Catherine, Duchess of Cambridge, and Sophie, Countess of Wessex, among his clients.